kmch/SourceApp/README.md

 ## Citing
 If you use any part of this repository in your research, please cite the following paper:

 -  Chrapkiewicz, Kajetan and Lipp, Alex and Barron, Leon Patrick and Barnes, Richard and Roberts, Gareth, *Apportioning sources of chemicals of emerging concern along an urban river with inverse modelling*.
-Available at SSRN: https://ssrn.com/abstract=4697195 or http://dx.doi.org/10.2139/ssrn.4697195.
+Science of the Total Environment.
+[DOI:10.1016/j.scitotenv.2024.172827](https://doi.org/10.1016/j.scitotenv.2024.172827).